Exploring the Fascinating Science of Eggs

 When eggs (shell included) are boiled long enough both the whites and yolks will solidify and thus are called hard-boiled eggs.
 This solidification results from the biochemical process of denaturation while the egg is heated.
 The heat causes folded albumen’s secondary, tertiary, and quaternary protein structures to unfold, breaking covalent bonds.
 This results in water becoming trapped, and the eggs solidify.

 It is common to observe the formation of a green layer between the egg yolk and white when hard-boiling eggs.
-The green layer caused by a reaction between iron ions within the yolk and hydrogen sulphide gas emitted from the whites, forming iron sulphide.
+The green layer is caused by a reaction between iron ions within the yolk and hydrogen sulphide gas emitted from the whites, forming iron sulphide.
 Additionally, peeling hard-boiled eggs can become more or less challenging depending on the storage life of the eggs.
 Over time, eggs lose carbon dioxide through their pores, causing the pH to rise from 7.6 to 9.2.
 This change makes the albumen stick more to the interior of the shell, making it easier to peel.

 Conclusion